dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

   to other next-generation algorithms.

-- Policy: Throughout this document we refer to policy in the context of e.g., whether a syste policy requires verification of two signatures, etc. Similar terminology may include security configuration settings, or related phrasing.
+- Policy: Throughout this document we refer to policy in the context of e.g., whether a system policy requires verification of two signatures, etc. Similar terminology may include security configuration settings, or related phrasing.
 We treat these terms as equivalent for the purposes of this document.